 As you can see, paralegals handle a wide array of duties.
 The specifics vary by employer, and it goes without saying that different law firms delegate paralegal work differently.
 For example, smaller firms may require paralegals to perform a variety of functions, such as legal secretary tasks, whereas larger law offices might require a more specialized set of duties from their paralegal staff.

 Regardless of these minor differences, it’s clear that the career of a paralegal can be challenging, rewarding, and exciting.
-If you’re ready to begin pursuing a career as a paralegal, take a look at our Paralegal Studies program and get in contact with MTI College today.
+If you’re ready to begin pursuing a career as a paralegal, take a look at our Paralegal Studies program and get in contact with Campus, formerly MTI College, today.
 Our admissions counselors are standing by to help you get started.